noelsplane/noelsplane/README.md

 # 👋🏽 Hi, I’m Jayden (Noel) Brown

-🎓 I'm a Rising Junior Computer Science major at Morehouse College
+🎓 I'm a Junior Computer Science major at Morehouse College
-🔐 Incoming Cybersecurity Intern | ☁️ Google Cloud Career Jumpstart Cohort
 💡 Passionate about AI/ML, cloud, and building tech that empowers people

 ---